vicchimenti/Directory-and-Search/README.md

 ## Questions to Resolve

 - [ ] Why are Meta tags inconsistent in pulling content?
-- [ ] How do we set up a new meta item
+- [ ] How do we set up a new meta item?